 HEALTH: Cancer has affected people close to Zuckerman.
 He sits on Memorial Sloan Kettering Cancer Center's board and is a former president of the board of the Dana-Farber Cancer Institute.
 Last decade, he gave a large $100 million gift to Sloan Kettering.
 He also gave $200 million to Columbia University to endow the Mortimer B. Zuckerman Mind Brain Behavior Institute.

 JEWISH CAUSES: Zuckerman has been active in the Jewish community and was the chairman of the Conference of Presidents of Major American Jewish Organizations from 2001 to 2003.

-LOOKING FORWARD: Zuckerman is close to 80 now and his recent STEM efforts should be watched carefully.
+LOOKING FORWARD: Zuckerman is in his eighties now and his recent STEM efforts should be watched carefully.
 His foundation's long-term goal is to ensure that the Zuckerman Scholars and the program’s related educational activities continue in perpetuity.
 It's unclear if this is the same Mortimer B. Zuckerman Foundation which hasn't really been active lately, or another vehicle.
 Zuckerman is also a collector of contemporary art, so his collection is in play, too.

 The Mortimer B. Zuckerman Foundation does not provide a clear avenue of contact, but below is an address: